ricefarmernft/forgotten-apes/README.md

 - Ape did not claim Otherside land
 - Ethereum Address containing the Ape has had no activity since the Otherside mint

 Based on this criteria, 68 apes are lost forever.
-You can view all of them here: https://www.forgottenapes.xyz/lost-apes
+You can view all of them [here](https://www.forgottenapes.xyz/lost-apes)

 ![lost-apes-page](https://user-images.githubusercontent.com/112427358/208347297-be1e3c9a-82a7-40d6-9ee7-4ae958f612ba.png)